 Woo the Lonely Hearts Club on Valentine’s Day

-It’s interesting data because it can create new opportunities to woo singles who may not have elaborate plans for the annual celebration of love, but are still willing to spend money.
+These are people who may not have elaborate plans for the annual celebration of love, or may feel somewhat disconnected from the holiday, but are still willing to spend money.

-With 10 percent of happy singles planning to buy gifts like jewelry, spa, and apparel for themselves, you may want to seize this opportunity by planning a special campaign directed at this group.
+With 10 percent of happy singles planning to buy gifts like jewelry, spa, and apparel for themselves, this becomes a niche market you may want to explore.

 Success Lies in a Great Valentine’s Day Marketing Strategy